2024-25 Edition

 1

 ENGR 7A-ENGR 7B is available only to lower-division students.
-Both ENGR 7A-ENGR 7B must be taken to be counted as an Engineering Elective course.
+Both ENGR 7A-ENGR 7B must be completed to count as one Engineering Elective course.

 2